-At each MCS we scan the cell inventory looking for cells whose centroid has an x-coordinate close to the right end of the lattice and remove these cells from the simulation by setting their target volumes to zero and increasing $\lambda{\rm vol}$ to 10000.
+At each MCS we scan the cell inventory looking for cells whose centroid has an x-coordinate close to the right end of the lattice and remove these cells from the simulation by setting their target volumes to zero and increasing λ{vol} to 10000.

 The first two lines of the init (self,simulator,frequency) function are identical to the corresponding lines in the BubbleNucleator and AirInjector steppables (Listing 12 and Listing 13).
-In the third line of the function, we gain access to the generalised-cell inventory:
+In the third line of the function, we gain access to the generalized-cell inventory:

-and in the fourth line we make a list containing all of the generalised cells in the simulation:
+self.inventory=self.simulator.getPotts().getCellInventory() and in the fourth line we make a list containing all of the generalized cells in the simulation: